 Prevention: Avoid exposure to people known to who have active Tuberculosis and only consume pasteurized milk products.
 Travellers at higher risk should have a pre-departure tuberculin skin test (TST) and be re-tested upon their return home.
 Those at increased risk should also consult their healthcare provider to determine if the Bacillus Calmette-Guérin (BCG) vaccine is recommended.

 Lymphatic Filariasis, also known as Elephantiasis, is a parasitic infection caused by the Wuchereria bancrofti, Brugia malayi, and Brugia timori nematode worms transmitted to humans through the bite of infected Aedes, Culex, Anopheles, and Mansonia mosquitoes.
-The disease, which is found in Africa, Central and South America, South Asia, and the Pacific Islands, targets the body's lymphatic system.
+The disease targets the body's lymphatic system.
 The infective microscopic larvae (microfilariae) develop in the vector mosquitoes and are injected into humans through a blood meal.
 In the human host, they reproduce and mature over a period of one year and live in the body for approximately 4 to 6 years.
 The larvae hatched in humans are ingested by feeding mosquitoes who pass the infection on to another person, continuing the infectious cycle.
+Lymphatic Filariasis is a Neglected Tropical Disease (NTD)*.

-Long term travellers visiting endemic areas are at risk.
-Persons on long term work assignments like humanitarian workers, missionaries, and military personnel are also at risk of contracting Lymphatic Filariasis.
+Risk: Lymphatic Filariasis is present in Africa, Central and South America, South Asia, and the Pacific Islands.
+There is a greater risk for long term travellers visiting endemic areas.
+Persons on long term work assignments like humanitarian workers, missionaries, and military personnel are also at risk.

 Prevention: Travellers should take precautions against mosquito bites by wearing light coloured clothing, using DEET-containing repellent on exposed skin, applying a permethrin spray (or solution) to clothing and gear, and sleeping under a permethrin-treated bed net.
 There is no preventive medication or vaccine against Lymphatic Filariasis.